nseniak/opwatch/doc/overview.md

 # Opwatch overview

-## What is it for?
+## What is Opwatch?

-Opwatch helps you dynamically monitor your server applications such as web sites, typically by tracking activity in log files, identifying patterns and situations of interest, and alerting you via email, SMS, or other channel.
+Opwatch consists in a Javascript interpreter with a built-in toolbox of objects, called *processors*, dedicated to monitoring and alerting.
+Processors are the building blocks of monitoring programs.
+A monitoring program consists in creating, combining and running processors using Javascript code.

 ## Processors